clem2k/SonicArt/README.md

 # SonicArt
 Epoxy Resin and Arduino Sonic The hedgehog art project.

-Documentation is a Work In Progress, project is not done yet.
+> Documentation is a Work In Progress, project is not done yet.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Fusce sodales massa sed est ultrices, eget sollicitudin diam iaculis.
-Aliquam ut lacus vitae leo elementum tristique.
-Suspendisse nulla augue, aliquam et ligula quis, gravida pharetra est. Integer ac facilisis diam, at dignissim diam.
-Curabitur sit amet ex velit.
-Class aptent taciti sociosqu ad litora torquent per conubia nostra, per inceptos himenaeos.
-Suspendisse potenti.
-Proin at mattis augue.
+>

+This project is a piece of art combining epoxy resin, some Arduino based electronics and my passion for SEGA Genesis and Sonic the Hedgehog.
+I've been inspired by the [Nerd Forge](https://thenerdforge.com/) and Martina's epoxy resin paintings (you can see a video [here](https://youtu.be/glsRHkLHvXs)).
+The goal is to obtain a kind of 3D effect with multiple layers of resin.
+As I'm not so good in painting, "i totally suck"  would be more accurate, I've decided to print and cut the different layers.
+If you've got a CNC cutter, or laser you can precisely cut the layers, i did it with my Brother Scan and cut (and included the files).

 ## List of Materials

 ### Main components

-You can obviously change any of the part with some less expensive or more available, please note the dimensions of the mold : the base of the mould is 18cm x 18cm, and all the graphics I've put together are also 18x18.
+You can obviously change any of the part with some less expensive or more available, please note the dimensions of the mold : the base of the mold is 18cm x 18cm, and all the graphics I've put together are also 18x18.
 If you change the mold and have different sizes, do not forget to update the graphics files.
 If you choose something smaller than 18x18, be advised that cutting will be very tricky as the small parts (such as rings and lives indicator) are really small.

 | Quantity | Description                                         | Buy link                                     |
 | -------- | --------------------------------------------------- | -------------------------------------------- |